 Wow, that error message is very wordy!
-Here are some important parts to focus on: the first inline error says 'std::rc::Rc<std::sync::Mutex<i32>>' cannot be sent between threads safely.
-The reason for this is in the next important part to focus on, the error message.
-The distilled error message says the trait bound 'Send' is not satisfied.
+Here's the important part to focus On: 'Rc<Mutex<i32>>' cannot be sent between threads safely.
+The compiler is also telling us the reason why: the trait 'Send' is not implemented for 'Rc<Mutex<i32>>' .
 We'll talk about Send in the next section: it's one of the traits that ensures the types we use with threads are meant for use in concurrent situations.